-Big Thicket National Preserve, Texas.
-Big Thicket was the first Preserve in the National Park System to protect an area of rich biological diversity.
+National parks and the National Park Service: Big Thicket National Preserve, TX-Big Thicket was the first preserve in the National Park System to protect an area of rich biological diversity.
 Established in 1974, it also was designated as an International Biosphere Reserve.
-The Preserve consists of nine land units and six water corridors encompassing more than 97,191 acres.
+The preserve consists of nine land units and six water corridors encompassing more than 97,191 acres.
 The Big Thicket is rich in biological resources and contains swamps, bayous, pine savanna, sandhills, plains, and desert.

-Shenandoah National Park, Virginia.
-This park extends along the Blue Ridge Mountains, encompassing over 198,000 acres.
+National parks and the National Park Service: Shenandoah National Park, VA-This park extends along the Blue Ridge Mountains, encompassing over 198,000 acres.
 The oak-hickory forest is inhabited by deer, black bear, bobcat, and wild turkey.
 Species such as the chipmunk, groundhog, raccoon, skunk, opossum, and gray squirrel are frequently detected.
-Approximately 200 species of birds have been recorded, including flycatchers, thrushes, vireos, 35 species of warblers, and migrating hawks.
-Permanent residents include ruffed grouse, barred owl, raven, woodpeckers, and junco.
-The park also supports several salamander species and two poisonous snakes, the timber rattlesnake and the copperhead snake.
+Approximately 200 species of birds have been recorded, including flycatchers, thrushes, vireos, 35 species of warblers, and migrating